andreoliwa/nitpick/docs/plugins.rst

 JSON files
 ----------

-Checker for any JSON file.
+Enforce configurations for any JSON file.

 Add the configurations for the file name you wish to check.
 Example: :ref:`the default config for package.json <default-package-json>`.